Inserm-IST/MTW-MeSH-Docker/README.md

 ## Credits

-- Thanks to [filak](https://github.com/filak) for his work on the [MTW app](https://github.com/filak/MTW-MeSH), his assistance in deploying it and his help into writting this Docker Compose file.
+- Thanks to [filak](https://github.com/filak) for his work on the [MTW app](https://github.com/filak/MTW-MeSH), his assistance in deploying it and his help into writing this Docker Compose file.

 - [JulienBacquart](https://github.com/JulienBacquart)